jhennies/amst/README.md

 ### 1. pyopencl._cl.LogicError: clGetPlatformIDs failed: PLATFORM_NOT_FOUND_KHR

-OpenCl cannot find the proper drivers.
+OpenCL cannot find the proper drivers.
 This affects the SIFT alignment step which gets the raw close to the template before running Elastix.

 To get the GPU working on Linux, copy the graphics vendors (e.g. Nvidia.icd) from